-The Group's activities resulted in a profit before tax for the 12-month period to June 2023 of £315,000 compared to a loss of £349,000 in the prior 13 months to June 2022.
+The Group's activities resulted in a profit before tax for the year to June 2024 of £942,000 compared to a profit of £315,000 in the prior year.
+This is elaborated in the Chairman's Statement.

-A key performance indicator, closely monitored by the board, is the total value of safe custody assets which were £807m at 30 June 2023 (June 2022: £772m) these figures represent all safe custody assets under management including those held at external custodians.
-We aim to maintain safe custody assets at least in line with market movements and for the year to 30 June 2023 safe custody assets fell slightly more than the FTSE All-Share Index.
-No dividends were paid to shareholders in the period.
+A key performance indicator, closely monitored by the board, is the total value of safe custody assets which were £878m at 30 June 2024 (June 2023: £807m) these figures represent all safe custody assets under management including those held at external custodians.
+We aim to maintain safe custody assets at least in line with market movements and for the year to 30 June 2024 safe custody assets rose slightly more than the FTSE All-Share Index.